plasmabit/timethings/README.md

 - Have a key that records the time when you last modified a file.
 - Supports nesting.
 - Option to change the date format.
-Recommended time format: `YYYY-MM-DD[T]HH:mm:ss.SSSZ`.
+Recommended: `YYYY-MM-DD[T]HH:mm:ss.SSSZ`.